Wishing you knew more about Aboriginal culture? Search no more.

 The damage to the sites has been found to be "significant" enough to warrant legal proceedings , but despite the possibility for a court case the company was only fined $280,000 by the federal government in February 2010, and obliged to pay an undisclosed sum of money to Aboriginal communities.

-Time is not the only danger Aboriginal rock art is facing.
-Crude graffiti scratched into rocks bearing thousand-year-old images, construction camps built near sacred sites and tourists (and locals) treading on rock art sites contribute to the decay of sites of priceless Aboriginal history.
+Time is not the only danger Aboriginal to rock art.
+Crude graffiti scratched into rocks bearing thousand-year-old images, vandals chiselling away the rock, construction camps built near sacred sites and tourists (and locals) treading on rock art sites contribute to the decay of sites of priceless Aboriginal history.

 When Rachel Perkins scouted locations for her extraordinary series First Australians she had to abandon Bull Cave due to graffiti.